mike-flanagan/king_county_property_values_analysis_predictive_model/README.md

 #
 ## Overview
-This project will make a predictive model for property values in Kings County in Seattle, WA.
+This project will make a predictive model for property values in King County in Seattle, WA.
 Using a dataset of various property features in the area, I will use inferrential statistics to develop a predictive model that will be tested on a holdout dataset.

 ## Motivation
-To see if property sales in King's County may be predicted using data from former property sales.
+To see if property sales in King County may be predicted using data from former property sales.

 ## Data
-The testing dataset used includes multiple features for several thousand property sales in King's County.
+The testing dataset used includes multiple features for several thousand property sales in King County.

 ## Methods
 My EDA uses descriptive and inferrential statistics to evaluate a test dataset, which is then used to develop a predictive model using linear regression.